moonrepo/schematic/book/src/schema/generator/typescript.md

 }
 ```

-Additionally, the `exclude_references` field can be used to exclude a type reference by name
+Additionally, the `exclude_references` option can be used to exclude a type reference by name
 entirely from the output, as demonstrated below.

 ```rust